rasools/rasools.github.io/content/_index.md

           date_start: '2015-05-01'
           date_end: '2015-12-30'
           description: |2-
               Within the cell culture department of the company, I actively collaborated with the Research and Development (R&D) as well as Quality Control (QC) departments on multiple projects.
-Together, our aim was to innovate and refine the production processes for optimal outcomes.
+Together, we aimed to innovate and refine the production processes for optimal outcomes.

               Responsibilities include: